 Last Updated on

-WHY GO: Once known for its Outlet Stores and golf at the age-old Equinox Resort, Manchester VT is transitioning into a four-seasons soft adventure, “Sporting Weekend” hotspot with opportunities to learn extreme off-road driving, fly fish on some of the country’s best trout rivers, and practice your knitting skills – all guided by experts in each field.
+WHY GO: Once known for its Outlet Stores and golf at the age-old Equinox Resort, Manchester VT is transitioning into a four-seasons soft adventure, “Sporting Weekend” hotspot.
+The area affords opportunities to learn extreme off-road driving, fly fish on some of the country’s best trout rivers, and practice your knitting skills – all guided by experts in each field.

-There’s a brand new Kimpton Hotel – The Taconic – and specialty shops both old and new.
-There are nearly 50 lodging options from the venerable Equinox to Airbnb’s “Tucked In,” and almost as many eateries in the Manchester area.
-Some of the outlet stores are still here, but after getting deals at Ugg’s, Eileen Fisher, Orvis, and the like, stay a few days for Manchester’s other treasures.
+There are nearly 50 lodging options from the venerable Equinox to Airbnb’s, and almost as many eateries in the Manchester area.
+Some of the outlet stores are still here, of course.
+But after scoring deals at Ugg’s, Eileen Fisher, Orvis, and the like, stay a few days for Manchester VT’s other treasures.

 Things To Do in Manchester VT